unibe-icelab/thz-image-explorer/paper/paper.md

 the dotTHz file for future analysis.
 The full averaged scan as well as the averages of all selected ROIs can be displayed in the center plot.

-## Refractive Index and Absorption Coefficient
+## Optical Properties

-The refractive index and absorption coefficient can be computed from the frequency domain spectrum using the following relations [@Jepsen2019]:
+The optical properties can be computed from the frequency domain spectrum using the following relations [@Jepsen2019]:

 ### Refractive Index